KML-Fig09/ComputerPeripherals/README.md

 # YOLOv5 Computer Peripherals Object Detection

+**This model is a custom YOLOv5 Object Detection model.
+I am using what I learned from building this model to create an optimised object detection model for the final project of my MSc.
+Though this project earned a distinction, there's plenty to improve on too.
+Going forward, I am now improving my handling of datasets (now using and augmenting multiple), as well as developing a usable application and further 3D reconstruction of the detected objects.

 This repository contains the Jupyter Notebook titled **"YOLOV5_ObjectDetection.ipynb"**.
 This notebook was developed in **Google Colab** and is intended to be run within that environment.

+## Contents

+1. Notebook including model etc.
+2. Test video for inference (creator acknowleged in this README)
+3. This README.
+4. requirements.txt file.

 ## Overview